Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Distinguishability of BNS BLMBH Mergers

-The Neyman-Pearson lemma provides that matched filtering is the optimal method to search for GW signals of known shape in the detector data\,\cite{Wainstein:1970}.
-The detector signal is modeled as a time-series, $s(t)=h(t)+n(t)$, where $h(t)$ is the signal strain and $n(t)$ is the noise in the detector, which is cross-correlated with a template to generate signal to noise ratio (SNR) statistics of a particular event\,\mbox{\cite{Creighton:2011zz, Maggiore:2007ulw}}.
-The optimal SNR (for this case the norm) for a specific frequency range is\,\cite{Creighton:2011zz},
+The detector signal is modeled as a time-series, $s(t)=h(t)+n(t)$, where $h(t)$ is the signal strain and $n(t)$ is the noise in the detector, which is match-filtered with a bank of templates $h_{T}(t)$ to generate the signal to noise ratio (SNR) statistics of a particular event\,\mbox{\cite{Wainstein:1970,Creighton:2011zz, Maggiore:2007ulw}}.
+The optimal SNR is obtained when $h_T(t)=h(t)$, and given as